 Normally an announcement about submissions for a journal wouldn’t grab my attention.
 But a single-line poem, now that was interesting!

 So what is a single-line poem, and how do you write something like that?
-Well, It turns out in order to understand this form, we need to look at the foundations of haiku.
+Well, It turns out that in order to understand this form, we need to look at the foundations of haiku.

 Traditional Japanese haiku were written in one column.
 They are single-line poems.